ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/_index.md

 ---
-title: Triggering common PMU events for Neoverse CPUs using C and Assembly
+title: Understand Neoverse PMU events using C and assembly language

 minutes_to_complete: 60

-who_is_this_for: This is an advanced topic for software and hardware engineers who want to understand why and how common PMU events are triggered.
+who_is_this_for: This is an advanced topic for software and hardware engineers who want to understand why common PMU events occur.

 learning_objectives:
     - Understand common PMU events
-    - Understand why some code triggers certain PMU events on the Neoverse N2 Core
+    - Understand why some code triggers certain PMU events on the Neoverse N2 core
     - Understand which events are triggered during common scenarios

 prerequisites:
-    - This learning path includes CPU architecture and Arm assembly language that is found in more detail on [Learn the Architecture - A-profile – Arm®](https://www.arm.com/architecture/learn-the-architecture/a-profile).
-The following sections may be helpful - AArch64 Instruction Set Architecture (ISA); AArch64 Memory Management; AArch64 Memory Attributes and Properties; and Memory Systems, Ordering, and Barriers.
+    - A general understanding of computer architecture, performance analysis, and the ability read Arm assembly code.

 author_primary: Johanna Skinnider